Argo is an

 The Argo array is currently

-built by NKE-INSTRUMENTATION in France in close collaboration with IFREMER, the
+built by NKE-INSTRUMENTATION in France in close collaboration with IFREMER

 float produced by

-float designed and built by Scripps Institution of Oceanography, USA and the
+SOLO and the new generation SOLO, the SOLO-II float designed and built by Scripps Institution of Oceanography

-is a new float being built by Sea-Bird in the USA.
+- the NAVIS built by Sea-Bird in the USA

 temperature/salinity sensor suites is now used almost exclusively.
 In the beginning, the